stouch/redis-events-to-clickhouse-tables/README.md

 ### 2. Host this repo

-Fork/checkout the repo, setup the `.env` file (using `.env.sample`) to connect the Redis server and the destination Clickhouse database.
+Fork/checkout the repo, setup the `.env` file (using `.env.sample` docs) to connect the Redis server and the destination Clickhouse database.

 Then, just run: